SorensenUCSC/CSE211-fa2022/projects/memcompose/index.md

 The backend is then used to write two different files.
 One is the modified RTL design with the memory instantiated inside it and the other is the configuration file that can be provided as input to the OpenRAM compiler for generating the memory.

 # Quick Memory Primer
-Before we see MemCompose working let's do a quick primer on the port types of memory and an example of how one looks in Verilog.
+Before we see MemCompose working let's do a quick primer on the port types of memory and some examples of how one looks in Verilog.
 Generally the most common memory port types supported by FPGA toolchains are:

 1. Single-port 1RW (1 read or write) memory
 2. Dual-port 1R1W (1 read, and 1 write) memory